Leave and the ADA

 SUPREME COURT "SPLITS THE BABY" IN PREGNANCY DISCRIMINATION CASE

 Rejecting the stated arguments of both parties in Young v.
-United Parcel Service, Inc., the Supreme Court overturned the U.S. Court of Appeals for the 4th Circuit’s decision affirming the dismissal of the plaintiff’s claims of pregnancy discrimination.
-The plaintiff claimed that UPS’s policy of providing light duty to some non-pregnant workers but not to her violated the Pregnancy Discrimination Act (PDA).
+United Parcel Service, Inc., the Supreme Court overturned the dismissal of the plaintiff’s claims of pregnancy discrimination.
+The plaintiff claimed that UPS’s policy of providing light duty to some non‑pregnant workers but not to her violated the Pregnancy Discrimination Act (PDA).
 The Court found that the plaintiff had proffered sufficient evidence that UPS’s policy was discriminatory, such that her claims should not have been dismissed as a matter of law.

-The PDA provides that pregnancy discrimination is a form of sex discrimination prohibited by Title VII.
-It further specifies that employers must treat “women affected by pregnancy…the same for all employment-related purposes…as other persons not so affected but similar in their ability or inability to work.”
+Under the PDA, pregnancy discrimination is a form of sex discrimination prohibited by Title VII.
+The PDA specifies that employers must treat “women affected by pregnancy…the same for all employment‑related purposes…as other persons not so affected but similar in their ability or inability to work.”

-Instead, the Court adopted a third approach.
-It applied the McDonnell Douglas framework, under which a plaintiff alleging that a denial of accommodation was disparate treatment under the PDA must first establish a prima facie case of discrimination, by demonstrating “that she belongs to the protected class, that she sought accommodation, that the employer did not accommodate her, and that the employer did accommodate others ‘similar in their ability or inability to work.’”
-The burden then shifts to the employer to demonstrate a legitimate nondiscriminatory reason for its refusal to accommodate her – in this case, its light duty policies.
-The burden then shifts back to the plaintiff to establish that the employer’s reason is actually pretextual.
-The Court stated, “We believe that the plaintiff may reach a jury on this issue by providing sufficient evidence that the employer’s policies impose a significant burden on pregnant workers, and that the employer’s ‘legitimate, nondiscriminatory’ reasons are not sufficiently strong to justify the burden, but rather - when considered along with the burden imposed - give rise to an inference of intentional discrimination.”
+The Court held that a plaintiff can establish a prima facie case by showing she belongs to the protected class, sought accommodation, the employer did not accommodate her, and the employer did accommodate others similar in their ability or inability to work.
+The employer may then offer a legitimate nondiscriminatory reason for its policy, and the plaintiff may show the reason is pretextual.
+The Court explained that the plaintiff could reach a jury by showing the employer’s policies impose a significant burden on pregnant workers and the employer’s justifications are not sufficiently strong.

-Don Phin, Esq. is VP of Strategic Business Solutions at ThinkHR, which helps companies resolve urgent workforce issues, mitigate risk and ensure HR compliance.
-Phin has more than three decades of experience as an HR expert, published author and speaker, and spent 17 years in employment practices litigation.
-For more information, visit www.ThinkHR.com.
+Don Phin, Esq. is VP of Strategic Business Solutions at ThinkHR, which helps companies resolve workforce issues, mitigate risk, and ensure HR compliance.
+For more information, talk to an agent.

 Need insurance for You, Your Family or Your Business?